-At the same time, if you are injured in an accident through no fault of your own, you will want to make a claim to recover for your injuries.
+If you are injured in an accident through no fault of your own, you will want to make a claim to recover for your injuries.

 The Direct Action Statute gives an injured married person a special right of action against their spouse’s insurer even though the law prohibits suit directly against the negligent spouse.

 The Statute applies only if the insurance policy was issued in Louisiana or the accident occurred in Louisiana.
-The statute does not create a cause of action against the insurer, rather it merely provides a procedural right of action against the insurer where a victim has a cause of action against the insured.
-As such, you must prove all the same requirements you need to prove had you brought the lawsuit directly against your spouse.
+The statute does not create a cause of action against the insurer – rather it merely provides a procedural right of action against the insurer where a victim has a cause of action against the insured.
+As such, you must prove with the help of an experienced Louisiana car accident attorney all the same requirements you need to prove had you brought the lawsuit directly against your spouse.

 This is provided for informational purposes only and not for the purpose of providing legal advice.